scaleoutsystems/ASSIST-workshop-120522/README.md

 ```
 - Download the client.yaml file from XXX and put it in the ASSIST-workshop-120522 folder.

-- Open the docker-compose.yaml in your prefered editor and add the server ip adress that the workshop is providing to you, to the combiner namespace, line X:
+- Open the docker-compose.yaml in your prefered editor and add the server ip adress that the workshop host is providing you with, to the combiner namespace, line X:
 ```
 client0:
   extra_hosts:
     combiner: XXX.XXX.XX.XX
 ```
-Connect to the Reducer server:
+Connect the client to the Reducer:
 ```
 docker-compose up
 ```
-Make sure the terminal shows: CLIENT active
+Make sure the terminal shows: "CLIENT active".

-Now wait for the Reducer to start the federation.
+Now wait for the workshop host to start training.

 ### Join from an AWS EC2 GPU-enabled instance
 This is an example of how we attached a client using a pre-configured GPU instance in AWS EC2.
 We used the US East (N. Virginia) region, so you might need to adjust AMIs if you use a different region.